zarthur/CSCC-Android-Mobile-Applications-Notes/week_02/readme.md

 apps running in the background.

 ### Demonstration of the Activity Lifecycle
-We can how our app transitions through its various states while we interact with it.
+We can see how our app transitions through its various states while we interact with it.
 To do this, we will make use of the *android.util.Log* class to create log messages.